-Our Small Plates & Craft Beer Pairing event will be held off-site at (To Be Determined).
-The two Brewmasters/Owner teams featured for this dinner are Troegs and (tbd).
+Our Small Plates & Craft Beer Pairing event will be held off-site at Ember Restaurant.
+The two Brewmasters/Owner teams featured for this dinner are Chris Trogner of Tröegs Independent Brewing and Fred Bueltmann of New Holland Brewing Co.
 John Holl, Editor of All About Beer Magazine, will be your Master of Ceremonies.
 See the Small Plates Pairing page for further information.

 Friday Evening (6:00–7:00 pm)

 CraftBeer.com presents Craftbeer.com Beer and Food Experience with Chef Adam Dulye and Julia Herz.
 Foodies and beer geeks unite while we help tune your inner pairing guide during this unique and cutting edge demonstration.
 Get ready to enjoy craft beers from small and independent U.S. brewers along with a strategic pairing plate of locally sourced ingredients representing the basic tastes of sweet, salt, sour, bitter and umami while we take your palate and mind on a ride.
 See the Seminars page for further information.

 Friday Evening (7:30 pm)

 The Big Beers, Belgians & Barleywines Traditional Brewmasters’ Dinner highlighting our 2017 Featured Brewmasters Phil Leinhart, Brewmaster of Brewery Ommegang and Florian Kuplent, Co-Owner/Brewmaster at Urban Chestnut Brewing Co.
 Join us for a second evening of double beer pairing fun!
 See the Brewmasters’ Dinner page for further information.